samuelson/writebadcode/content/post/hugo-blogging-about-hugo.md

 ## Github

 I started writing this in dropbox, but I'm going to move it to a github repo.
 I _think_ that will make it simpler to trigger lambda to load it to s3.
 I'm going to stop writing for a minute in order to turn this into a git repo and publish it to github.
+Ok that's done now.
+It's in [this public repo](https://github.com/samuelson/writebadcode).
+Since hugo lets you set if a file is a draft or not, it should be ok to just always push the live version.